kradical/rusty-pl0/README.md

 # rusty-pl0
-A compiler + interpreter for the pl0 programming language in rust.
+A compiler + interpreter for the pl0 programming language in Rust.

 pl0 is an educational subset of pascal.